HP5

 Me Lo Agradezco (AQ jazz)

-Loren S. from Brighton skapunks The Verge assisted with his rotted-out floorboard Mercedes Benz to finally pick up the first 250 screw ups (for a low bargain basement $50).
-Sadly, once again we learn that most copy'places don't know how to run big jobs unless you stand over them with an iron rod, or do it yourself without the efficiency of a high-speed, high-volume duplicator.
+Loren S. from Brighton skapunks The Verge assisted with his rotted out floorboard Mercedes to finally pick up the first 250 screw ups (for a low bargain basement $50).
+Sadly, once again we learn that most copy places don't know how to run big jobs unless you stand over them with an iron rod, or do it yourself without the quality efficiency of a high-speed, high-volume duplicator.
 Me particular perfectionist.

 Jamaica old-school historic Justin Hinds visits Milestones 18 June for a Club Caribbean dinner benefit.
 Anti-racist skins in Las Vegas – Lin 'Spit' Newborn, Dan Shersty – are murdered by rival gangs 3 July.